Special Weather Statement issued for Central La Paz by NWS - News Break

 Special Weather Statement issued for Central La Paz by NWS

-Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-22 17:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central La Paz SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL LA PAZ COUNTY UNTIL 500 PM MST At 421 PM MST, Doppler radar was tracking a strong thunderstorm near Salome, or 37 miles south of Alamo Lake, moving northeast at 10 mph.
-Winds in excess of 40 mph along with blowing dust and reduced visibilities down to 1 mile will be possible with this storm.
-Locations impacted include Salome, Vicksburg Junction, Wenden and Harcuvar.
-This includes the following highways AZ Interstate 10 between mile markers 56 and 57.
-US Highway 60 between mile markers 48 and 68.
-AZ Route 72 near mile marker 49.alerts.weather.gov
+Effective: 2021-06-24 11:00:00 PDT Expires: 2021-06-24 14:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central La Paz SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL LA PAZ COUNTY UNTIL 245 PM MST At 206 PM MST, Doppler radar was tracking a strong thunderstorm 8 miles southwest of Vicksburg Junction, or 44 miles southeast of Parker, moving northeast at 5 mph.
+Winds in excess of 40 mph will be possible with this storm, which may also generate blowing dust.
+Locations impacted include Vicksburg and Vicksburg Junction.
+This includes the following highways AZ Interstate 10 between mile markers 36 and 55.
+US Highway 60 between mile markers 40 and 50.
+AZ Route 72 between mile markers 45 and 49.alerts.weather.gov